 We hope this blog helps your company bridge the gaps in communication, strengthen relationships, improve collaboration, and empower individuals to express their ideas with clarity and confidence.

-Communication breakdown refers to a situation where there is a failure or interruption in the exchange of information, resulting in a lack of understanding, misinterpretation, or complete breakdown of communication between individuals or within a group.
+Breakdown of communication refers to a situation where there is a failure or interruption in the exchange of information, resulting in a lack of understanding, misinterpretation, or complete breakdown of communication between individuals or within a group.
 It occurs when the intended message is not effectively conveyed or received, leading to confusion, conflicts, or inefficiencies.

-Here are a few examples to illustrate communication breakdown:
+Here are a few communication breakdown examples:

 1. Misunderstanding due to unclear instructions: